WiFi Connected But No Internet? Fix It Easily

-I still remember the first time this problem hit me.
+I still remember the first time this problem occurred with me.

-When your device shows WiFi connected but no internet, it means your phone or laptop is connected to the router, but the router itself is not properly reaching the internet.
-This can happen because of router problems, IP or DNS issues, network overload, or even small device setting mistakes.
+If your device says it’s connected to WiFi but not the internet, that means that your phone or laptop is connected to the router, but the router isn’t quite getting to the internet.
+This can be due to router problems, IP or DNS problems, too much traffic on the network, or orequick mistakes when setting your device.

-The good thing is, you don’t need to be a tech expert to fix it.
+The good news is, you don’t need to be a tech expert to remedy it.

 Common Reasons WiFi Shows Connected but No Internet